-Almost everyone indeed has a mobile in When the Dust Settles.
+Almost everyone indeed has a mobile in Blood and Sandals.
 This invention could rob the thriller of peril.
 Being stalked?
 Ring the cops.
 Lost your sidekick in the fog?
 Ring his mobile.
 Trapped in the burning building?
 Same.
 The writer must bend over backwards to get rid of those plot-spoiling phones by convenient signal black-spots, dead batteries, sly thefts or diehard old hippies who refuse to own one.
 Moving on to today (2016), the police are incredibly sophisticated, pushing the lone cop cracking a murder into the realm of fantasy without a good deal of special pleading.

 Maddy’s ‘hairdresser’s 4×4’ may become as sure a marker for the ‘noughties’ as the Mini was for the ‘sixties’.
 Her mobile phone is already outdated by iphones, bluetooth technology and Borg-like ear attachments.
 Even the hardware used so prominently by Lisbeth Salander in the recent Girl… series is already dated.
 Flint’s beard, uncannily, is back in fashion.
 Ultimately, perhaps we are all writing period fiction.